Breda Four: Franz Fischer

 Franz Fischer (born 1901) was transferred to the Referat IV-B4 in The Hague in November 1940.
 Although Wilhelm Zoepf was the head, Fischer was in practice in daily charge of the deportation of 13,000 Jews and the tracking down of Jews in hiding.
-He was initially sentenced to life imprisonment on 17 March 1949, which was changed to the death penalty in cassation on 12 July 1950.
+He was spared the death penalty and instead received a life sentence on 17 March 1949, after the judge ruled that his personality disorder diminished his responsibility and that his antisemitic beliefs stemmed from prolonged exposure to propaganda.
+This was overturned in cassation on 12 July 1950, when he was sentenced to death.